Renting your shared equity home

 |Size of property||Maximum weekly rental|

 This weekly rental charge should include any service charge or management fee.
 Before you can rent the home out, we would have to check that they are eligible to rent an affordable home.
 We would need details of who they are, their income, savings and so on to make sure they meet the criteria.
-As a guide, the tenants should not be earning more than the total average income for the area.
+As a guide, the total income of the prospective tenants should not be more than the median household income for the area.

 The tenant must not: